-As stated on page 46, the Management Board carries out the functions of the Company's investment manager, and its members are appointed by the Supervisory Board for a period of one year renewable.
+The Management Board carries out the functions of the Company's investment manager, and its members are appointed by the Supervisory Board for a period of one year renewable.
 During the year under review, the Supervisory Board conducted an evaluation of the performance of the Management Board and its members, as a result of which the Supervisory Board concluded that both the Management Board and individual members were operating effectively and efficiently, and their continued appointment was in the best interests of the Company and its shareholders as a whole.